Space Quest IV: Ms. Astro Chicken

 Ms. Astro Chicken: Flight of the Pullet is a video game embedded within the Latex Babes of Estros portion of the game, in a mall arcade.
 It is a sequel of sorts to Astro Chicken, an arcade game that appeared in Space Quest III.
 The game's name is a parody of the actual arcade game Ms. Pac-Man.
 The Astro Chicken theme music is a variation on the Chicken Reel, a traditional folk song best known for its use in animated cartoons.

 In the game, the player controls a flying chicken, whose enemies include flying squirrels, windpumps, shotgun-wielding hunters and hunting dogs.
 Dropping eggs on enemies immobilizes them and increases the player's score.
 After playing the game for a while, the arcade cabinet explodes, though this has no effect on the player or broader game.

-Copy protection

-Originally, the time pod codes could only be found in the manual as a form of copy protection.
-In later releases, the codes were added to the game.